Fountainview Academy: Work experience and service activities

 The high school includes an organic carrot farm which in 2008 was the largest producer of organic carrots in the province of British Columbia.
 The Adventist Church historically strongly advocated that students gain vocational training experience as part of their education.
 The carrot farm provides the students with such practical work experience.
 Students also meet their weekly career and technical training requirement by being assigned to various departments in campus development and upkeep, digital media, janitorial, cafeteria, or the office.

-Controversy
+Conversion therapy allegations

-Fountainview Academy has come under fire from previous students accusing administration of engaging in the illegal practice of conversion therapy on LGBTQ+ students.
-The practice, while banned in Canada and discredited by the scientific community, went largely unchallenged in the face of Adventist anti-LGBTQ+ theology.
-The former students alleged that these highly destructive practices have contributed to negative mental health outcomes even after leaving Fountainview Academy.
-These student experiences were consistent with LGBTQ+ Adventist youth, who are among the highest risk minority populations in the denomination.
-A 2019 Parliamentary report from the University of British Columbia showed that 1-in-3 Canadians who had undergone conversion therapy later attempted suicide.
-On January 7, 2022, Canada banned conversion therapy on minors and adults nationwide, with violations carrying up to 5 years in prison.
-The ban raises questions about the conduct of the Academy as the new law outlines it is a criminal offense for "everyone who knowingly causes another person to undergo conversion therapy", according to the Canadian Criminal Code Section 320.101.
+In 2018, a previous student posted allegations on Medium that Fountainview Academy had engaged in the discredited practice of conversion therapy on LGBTQ+ students.
+In 2021 another student came forward with similar conversion therapy allegations.